 The Interface Class abstracts the encoding and decoding required to interact with contracts on the Ethereum network.

-Many of the standards organically evolved along side the Solidity language, which other languages have adopted to remain compatibile with existing deployed contracts.
+Many of the standards organically evolved along side the Solidity language, which other languages have adopted to remain compatible with existing deployed contracts.

 The EVM itself does not understand what the ABI is.
 It is simply an agreed upon set of formats to encode various types of data which each contract can expect so they can interoperate with each other.